RoyalEagle73/Buddy-Helper/README.md

 # Buddy-Helper
-A simple URL conversion tool for mentors at PrepBytes.
+A simple URL conversion tool for mentors at PrepBytes with wishes to mentors based on daytime.

 ## Copyrights
 This repo works extensively for prepbyte mentors and prepbytes holds all rights over this repo.